 In the suburban towns and townships of South Africa, the name Cassper Nyovest is a household name that rekindles the good old days in the early 90s when hip hop beats drove millions mad.

-In fact, most people in Mzansi consider Nyovest a brand that doesn’t need introduction to flow with, he is a self-made rapper who inspires and has touched thousands of lives with his rhythmical flow.
+In fact, most people in Mzansi consider Nyovest a brand that doesn’t need an introduction to flow with, he is a self-made rapper who inspires millions of people and has touched thousands of lives with his rhythmical flow.

 But impassively speaking, the name Cassper Nyovest doesn’t ring a bell to most people outside South Africa.
 Those who know him outside SA, do so because of his well-published feud with another South African rapper known as AKA.

 Cassper Nyovest was born on and raised in the humble purlieus of Mahikeng in the North-West Province of South Africa.
 His date of birth is given as 16th December 1990, although critics continue to dispute this.
 Many controversial accounts of his date of birth are available online with some claiming that he was born as early as 1980.